ipa320/jenkins_setup/README.md

 The users and groups could get the permissions as shown below.
 ![Project-based Matrix Authorization Strategy](./authentication.png "Example for Project-based Matrix Authorization Strategy")

-Every user will get the permission to see the workspace of all its own jobs.
+Every user will automatically get the permission to see the workspace of all its own jobs.
 For the 'Pipestarter' and 'Trigger' job it will also has 'Build'-permission.
 > If you want to grant further permissions or give special permissions to
-> individual users you can do it here.
+> individual users or user groups you can do it here.

 ####Set up view